amyylin1/Drops_of_Jupyter/README.md

 - What are changes/solutions that can be made to positively impact this issue?

 ### Description of the data sources
 The NHIS tracks the health status and health care access of Americans and has been doing so since 1957.
-Using this data which tackles national health objectives, they work to identify and bring more information to significant health problems. the data size we extracted from the NHIS contains about 30,000 rows (individuals) and 622 columns (variables). the variabls we are focussing on include demographics, health status, insurance and income.
+Using this data which tackles national health objectives, they work to identify and bring more information to significant health problems.
+The data size we extracted from the NHIS contains about 30,000 rows (individuals) and 622 columns (variables).
+The variables we are focusing on include demographics, health status, insurance, and income.

 - Data Source: [2021 National Health Interview Survey (NHIS) from the Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/nchs/nhis/2021nhis.htm)
 - adult21.csv (https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/Kevin_D_Week4/1_Raw_data/adult21.csv)